What will the traffic commissioner want to discuss?

 - Revocation -This is the most serious of actions and will almost certainly result in the operator being put out of business.

 Annual reports are published each year outlining how matters are dealt with before the Traffic Commissioner.
-A report published in July 2020 covering 2019-2020 (For year ended 31 March 2020) , there were 818 public inquiries held to consider regulatory action against goods vehicle operators.
-This figure may be higher as in some instances there was more than one action against the license holder: 282 licences were revoked and only 5% resulted in no further action to be taken.
+In a report published by the Traffic Commissioner for Great Britain in covering 2022-2023 (For year ended 31 March 2023) , there were 861 public inquiries held to consider regulatory action against goods vehicle operators for non-compliance.
+This figure may be higher as in some instances there was more than one action against the license holder: 280 licences were revoked and only 60 resulted in no further action to be taken.
 These figures are totals for England, Scotland and Wales.

 The annual reports contain a clear statement from the Traffic Commissioners: